Colored operads, series on colored operads, and combinatorial generating systems: Examples

-For any set $\Ccr$ of colors, the bud operad $\Bud_\Ccr(\Motz)$ is the $\Ccr$-colored graded collection of all Motzkin paths $\Afr$ where all points of $\Afr$ are labeled on $\Ccr$, playing the role of input colors, and where the whole path $\Afr$ is labeled on $\Ccr$, playing the role of output color.
+For any set $\Ccr$ of colors, the bud operad $\Bud_\Ccr(\Motz)$ is the $\Ccr$-colored graded collection of all Motzkin paths $\Afr$ where all points of $\Afr$ (inputs) and the whole path $\Afr$ (output) are labeled on~$\Ccr$. \medbreak